Piotr1215/dotfiles/shortcuts.md

 Ctrl + U - remove from the cursor to the start of the line.
 Ctrl + K - cut from the cursor to the end of the line.
-Ctrl + W - cut from the cursor to the start of the preceding word.<- LEFT Ctrl + Y - paste last copied word from the clipboard Ctrl + q - when a command is already typed, move it to buffer, clear command line and execute another one before Alt + D - "remove from the cursor to the end of the next word."
+Ctrl + W - cut from the cursor to the start of the preceding word.<- LEFT Ctrl + Y - copy command line content
+Ctrl + q - when a command is already typed, move it to buffer, clear command line and execute another one before Alt + D - "remove from the cursor to the end of the next word."
 Ctrl + L - clear the terminal.